MaxS1996/WikiCrawler/README.md

 # WikiCrawler
-A crawler who build a graph of german wikipedia articles
+A crawler to build a graph of german wikipedia articles

+the articles are the nodes and links between them are edges (obviously)

+early version to test multitasking performance